Prothonotary warbler: Behavior and ecology

 The prothonotary warbler is the only eastern warbler that nests in natural or artificial cavities, sometimes using old downy woodpecker holes.
 The male often builds several incomplete, unused nests in his territory; the female builds the real nest and lays 3–7 eggs.

 The preferred foraging habitat is dense, woody streams, where the prothonotary warbler forages actively in low foliage, mainly for insects and snails.

 The song of this bird is a simple, loud, ringing sweet-sweet-sweet-sweet-sweet.
 The call is a loud, dry chip, like that of a hooded warbler.
 Its flight call is a loud seeep.

-Status
+Conservation status

 Prothonotary warblers are declining in numbers due to loss of habitat.
 They also experience parasitism by the brown-headed cowbird (Molothrus ater), and are outcompeted for nest sites by the house wren (Troglodytes aedon).
 The warblers are listed as endangered in Canada, with approximately 30 individuals estimated to breed in Ontario as of 2008.
 The species persists in protected environments such as South Carolina's Francis Beidler Forest, which is currently home to more than 2,000 pairs, the densest known population.